Potassium Foods: 5 Kalium-Rich Foods for Electrolyte Balance

 100 grams of avocados provide 485 mg’s of potassium (10% RDA).
 Again, not super-high in the mineral, but there aren’t many foods that can top it.

-Every man should be consuming some spinach (or other type of dark leafy greens) on a daily basis.
+Every man should be consuming some spinach (or another type of dark leafy greens) on a daily basis.

 Firstly, because they’re high in natural nitrates, which convert to nitritines by the tongue bacteria, and further into nitric oxide by the gut bacteria…